Shashwat-19/Todo-List/README.md

 3. Edit or delete tasks using the icons next to each task.
 4. Mark tasks complete by checking the box.
 5. Enjoy a confetti celebration when all tasks are done!
+6. Use the **Dark Mode** button to switch between light and dark modes.

 ---